tlancon/barbellcv/README.md

 ## Quick Start

-1. Download this repository as a .zip file, then unzip it where you like
+1. Download this repository as a .zip file, then unzip it where you like.
-2. Go to that directory using CMD (Windows) or the terminal (Mac/Linux)
+2. Go to that directory using CMD (Windows) or the terminal (Mac/Linux.
 3. Make sure the correct dependencies are installed using pip:
     ```
     python -m pip install -r requirements.txt